-The Company currently submits an advisory vote on executive compensation to its stockholders each year, and unless the board modifies its policy on the frequency of future "say on pay votes," including due to the result of Proposal 4, the next such vote will be at the 2018 annual meeting of stockholders.
+The Company currently submits an advisory vote on executive compensation to its stockholders each year.
+The next such vote will be at the 2019 annual meeting of stockholders.

 The Board of Directors recommends that stockholders vote "FOR" advisory approval of the Company's executive compensation.